A Rule-Based Epidemiological Modelling Framework: Introduction

 \subsection{Towards an Epidemiological Modelling Framework}

 We are now ready to establish our modelling framework, which by construction will become a discrete and finite model space.
 As we will argue, this is important as we later like to apply machine learning technology.
 A discrete model space will be more easily searchable by automated methods, comparing their predictions with data.
-However, there needs to be a fundamental discussion on whether we can construct such a discrete and finite model space which must incorporate models that are {\bf predictive}, otherwise the construction would be useless.
+However, there needs to be a fundamental discussion on whether we can construct such a discrete and finite model space which must incorporate models that are \emph{predictive}, otherwise the construction would be useless.
 Moreover we must fix an interpretation of the identity of a model, i.e.\ answer the question when two models are different?
 All these questions will occupy us in future publications.
-We summarize our findings in the following list:

-\begin{description} \item[Structural (Mathematical) Ontology] When are two models different?
+We summarize our findings in the following list: \begin{description} \item[Structural (Mathematical) Ontology] When are two models different?
 We believe this depends on the kind of question being asked.
 The two possibilities are: (i) the model structure only decides whether two models are different, independent of any empirical association, or (ii) two models become different if they are allowed to have identical structure, but different empirical interpretation.
 Following (i), we can mathematically investigate a model, for example the qualitative behaviour, which will be the same independent of any empirical association.
 This is the usual mathematical approach.
 For example, considering simplicial complexes in algebraic geometry, the same simplex can occur several times in a complex, see \cite{Jost:2015vk}, page 70.
 Indeed, if we construct models, for example on basis of rule-based systems, we might like to define algebraic operations on models, adding or subtracting types and rules in order to derive new models.
 This will become similar to the concept of a $q$-chain, the starting point of the homology of simplicial complexes, just with replacing $q$-simplices with models having a certain number of types and rules.
 See \cite{Jost:2015vk}, page 179.
-Such a concept we refer to as {\bf structural ontology}. \item[Empirical Ontology] When are two models different, based on empirical data?
+Such a concept we refer to as \emph{structural ontology}. \item[Empirical Ontology] When are two models different, based on empirical data?
 It is best to understand this question by an example.
 Consider the model